 This past weekend I posted a blog about Beginner Event #9 of the 2012 PowerShell Scripting Games and I received a comment on it from @ruddawg26.
 I took a look at his profile and tweets.
 I found a tweet that was tweeted by him Interesting how people are claiming to have same beginner 1 solution as the expert solution but still did not get 5 stars #2012SG so I decided to investigate further which is how this blog came to be.

 There’s a blog article on the Hey, Scripting Guy! blog: Expert Commentary: 2012 Scripting Games Beginner Event 1 that contains the expert solution to Beginner Event 1.
-I also took a look at the script I submitted and scripts from several other contestants.

 No disrespect is meant by this blog and it is strictly my opinion that the expert solution doesn’t meet the requirements of the scenario which is why the people who submitted the exact same solution as it to this event didn’t receive 5 stars.
 Here’s why: